 Employees may be required to pay a portion of some insurance premiums if required of other Port employees.
-Employee costs shall be by payroll deduction.
-Employees are responsible for notifying the Port on approved enrollment forms of their eligible dependents.
+Employee costs shall be by payroll deduction or by electronic payment of check if payroll deduction is not available.
+Employees are responsible for notifying the Port through approved enrollment processes of their eligible dependents.
 Any extra costs associated with a lack of notification shall be the employee's responsibility.